Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

   - Creating a Class

-    Another improvement made in this project was the creation of a Class in the Shared Library.
-It is a separated file in the src folder that extracts all the commands from the functions, which will be used as a way between the Jenkinsfile and the Shared Library.
+    Another improvement in this project was the creation of a class within the Shared Library.
+This class is stored in a separate file inside the src folder.
+It extracts all the commands from the functions and acts as a bridge between the Jenkinsfile and the Shared Library.

      ```
       #!/user/bin/env groovy